amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 uses the concept of solute groups.
 The aqueous solute concentrations are typically treated together as a group, for example, and often represent the only chemical constituents that are mobile.

 Specification of Amanzi's numerical state is organized fundamentally around the list of phases that are present.
-Each phase consists of multiple components; for each of these, Amanzi requires a label, a set of models that specify its physical properties (Section 4.6), and a list of solutes contained in that component.
+Each phase consists of multiple components.
+For each of these, Amanzi requires a label, a set of models that specify its physical properties (Section 4.6), and a list of solutes.
 For each solute, a group membership is specified.
 Note that Amanzi will eventually support the use of a master chemistry database, where the solute complexes and their chemical activity are defined.
 In that case, inclusion of a particular solute in the
 Amanzi input file will be conditioned on its presence in the appropriate section of the master list.